svobik7/next-roots/README.md

 Next.js provides us with special page methods like `getServerSideProps`, `getStaticProps`, `getStaticPaths` and `getInitialProps (will be deprecated)`.

 All these methods are parsed during build time and forwarded from generated pages.
-Current page `locale` is also pushed to context of some of these methods.
+The current page `locale` is also pushed to the context of some of these methods.

 For example if you have `root` named `dynamic` which contains two of mentioned methods (getStaticProps, getStaticPaths) the result will look like: